ncatlab/nlab-content/pages/8/5/5/0/558/content.md

-The _homotopy hypothesis_ states $n$-groupoids model homotopy $n$-types.
+The _homotopy hypothesis_ states that $n$-groupoids model homotopy $n$-types.
 As a slogan:

 * $\infty$-groupoids are combinatorial models for spaces.

-To some extent the homotopy hypothesis is not a hypothesis but a _requirement_ on the definition of [[infinity-groupoid]]: for every "good" deifnition of $\infty$-groupoid there should be an "obvious" morphism from the collection of all $\infty$-groupoids to (well behaved) topological spaces, and this map should be an equivalence in a "suitable" sense.
+To some extent the homotopy hypothesis is not a hypothesis but a _requirement_ on the definition of [[infinity-groupoid]]: for every "good" definition of $\infty$-groupoid there should be an "obvious" morphism from the collection of all $\infty$-groupoids to (well behaved) topological spaces, and this map should be an equivalence in a "suitable" sense.

 The homotopy hypothesis is known to be true for some definitions of "$\infty$-groupoid".
 For example, there is a good case to be made that a [[Kan complex]] is a notion of $\infty$-groupoid, and it's been known for a long time in [[homotopy theory]] that Kan complexes model spaces, homotopically speaking.
 However, for other notions of [[higher category theory|higher category]], it remains a hypothesis/requirement.